-Cryptocurrency mining can be defined as a process used for verifying and completing transactions between users on a public ledger called a blockchain.
+Cloud mining means a process used for verifying and completing transactions between users on a public ledger called a blockchain.
 There are four types of cryptocurrency mining based on the mining hardware you use: mining using graphics cards (GPU), mining using a computer processor (CPU), mining with special equipment designed for the purpose of mining digital currencies only (ASIC), and cloud mining.

-If you don’t want to spend a large amount of money on specialized mining equipment and you are looking for another way to buy hashing power, you can choose to use a cloud mining service provider.
+If you don’t want to spend a large amount of money on specialized mining equipment and its maintenance costs and looking for another way to buy hashing power, you can choose to use a cloud mining service provider.
+How does cloud mining work?
+Cloud mining is simply renting out the computing power of mining farms via the internet for a fee without installing anything.

 With cloud mining, you’re renting computing power without installing or directly running the mining software and hardware.
 This type of mining is useful if you don’t have enough resources for regular crypto mining because you can rent mining equipment from a third-party cloud provider.